Blake Geoffrion: Professional

-Following his sophomore season with the Badgers, the Nashville Predators made Geoffrion their second round selection, 56th overall, at the 2006 NHL Entry Draft.
+Following his sophomore season with the Badgers, the Nashville Predators made Geoffrion their second round selection, 56th overall, at the 2006 NHL entry draft.
 He chose to complete his college career before turning to the professional game and signed an amateur try-out contract with the Predators' American Hockey League (AHL) affiliate, the Milwaukee Admirals, to conclude the 2009–10.
 He appeared in three playoff games with the Admirals and scored two goals.

 The Predators signed Geoffrion to a two-year entry-level contract on June 15, 2010.
 He was assigned back to Milwaukee to begin the 2010–11 AHL season where he struggled to begin the season before injuries and the promotion of other players to Nashville opened up more ice time for him.
 After scoring 16 points in his first 31 games of the season, Geoffrion improved to 17 points in seven games at the end of January and beginning of February.
 His scoring outburst made him the first player to earn consecutive AHL player of the week since Jim Carey in 1994.

 As a result of his improved play Geoffrion was recalled to Nashville on February 25, 2011.
 After Jared Ross, he became the second player raised in the American South to participate in an NHL game.
 One night later, he made his National Hockey League debut against the Dallas Stars.
 He scored his first NHL goal, in his third game, against Edmonton Oilers goaltender Martin Gerber on March 1.
 Geoffrion registered his first hat trick on March 20, 2011, against the Buffalo Sabres.

-On February 17, 2012, Geoffrion was traded to the Montreal Canadiens with Robert Slaney and a 2012 second-round pick for defenseman Hal Gill and a conditional fifth-round draft pick in the 2013 NHL Entry Draft.
+On February 17, 2012, Geoffrion was traded to the Montreal Canadiens with Robert Slaney and a 2012 second-round pick for defenseman Hal Gill and a conditional fifth-round draft pick in the 2013 NHL entry draft.
 To honor his grandfather and great-grandfather, Geoffrion chose to wear number 57 on his jersey (Bernie Geoffrion wore 5, Howie Morenz wore 7).

 Geoffrion began the 2012–13 season with the AHL's Hamilton Bulldogs.
 During a November 9, 2012, game against the Syracuse Crunch, he suffered a depressed skull fracture following a hip check by Jean-Philippe Côté.
 As Geoffrion fell to the ice, his head struck the end of Côté's skate blade, causing the injury.
 He required emergency surgery to repair the fracture and was initially expected to make a full recovery.
 Four months after the injury, Geoffrion informed the Canadiens that he was contemplating retirement due to the injury, though he had not come to a final decision.
 He eventually decided to retire from professional hockey on July 15, 2013, at the age of 25.

+Post playing career

-The following day he was hired by the Columbus Blue Jackets as a pro scout.
+In July 2013, the day following his retirement from active play, Geoffrion was hired by the Columbus Blue Jackets as a pro scout.

-After two seasons with the Blue Jackets as a scout, Geoffrion moved into management, being selected as the assistant general manager of Columbus' AHL affiliate, the Lake Erie Monsters on July 19, 2016.
+Following two seasons working in a scouting role with the Blue Jackets, Geoffrion transitioned into management, being named as the assistant general manager of Columbus' AHL affiliate, the Lake Erie Monsters, on July 19, 2016.